 In an ever-changing and expanding market there’s more to it than meets the eye.
-As of May, it was estimated that 2.1 million retail jobs were lost in relation to the pandemic.
-Companies, employees, and new graduates are struggling to find ways to make ends meet.
-To understand how the e-commerce employment landscape has changed, we’ve broken down what this all means and looks like for job prospects in the e-commerce sector.
+Sure, retail jobs were lost during the pandemic.
+But in other areas, worker demand increased.
+To understand how the e-commerce employment landscape has changed, we break down job prospects in the e-commerce sector:

 1. Increased Demand for Workers

-Many assumed the growth of e-commerce meant a huge blow to the job market, especially in the world of retail.
-However, it actually wound up creating numerous employment opportunities in various sectors.
+Many assumed the growth of e-commerce would deal a blow to the job market, especially in the world of retail.
+However, it actually created employment opportunities in numerous sectors.

-How did this happen?
 Think of the pros of online shopping: it’s easier to search for products; the catalog is organized; items are packaged and shipped to your door within 1-3 business days or less.
-This convenience has driven consumer habits, with 87% of shoppers saying speedy and efficient delivery were key factors in making a purchase.
+Convenience has driven consumer habits, with 87% of shoppers saying speedy and efficient delivery were key factors in making a purchase.

-But this high benchmark can only be met because of hundreds of workers who handle everything from web design to logistics.
-With e-commerce businesses prioritizing customer service, that means hiring people to do the necessary work.
-And while the growth of e-commerce was traditionally associated with a decrease in retail jobs, e-commerce has created 178,000 new jobs over a span of 15 years.
+But this high benchmark can only be met by hundreds of workers handling everything from web design to logistics.
+With e-commerce businesses prioritizing customer service, new hires were needed to do the work.
+And while the growth of e-commerce had been traditionally associated with a decrease in retail jobs in the past, e-commerce has created 178,000 new jobs over a span of 15 years.
 Even now, warehouses and other companies are looking for ways to re-open their services with safer working conditions.

 And that’s just the operational side.
 E-commerce is all made possible with software and apps that bring customers an experience like nothing before.
 The software and tech industry is growing at an unstoppable speed.
 There’s been 19% job expansion since 2016, based on a study by Software.org and The Economist Intelligence Unit.
 According to the same study, this increased America’s overall employment rate by 3%.
 Even in this uncertain time, IT and tech continue to grow as more and more businesses need the technology to sell online.